+What is the best alcohol for migraine sufferers?
 The topic of alcohol and migraine seems to be a tricky one.
 There are so many reasons we probably should avoid alcohol when we have a migraine disorder, but around the holidays, birthdays, or the new year, it can get to be incredibly difficult.

-If you're anything like me, you love a great glass of wine as a way to celebrate.
-And this year calls for a celebration of anything good.
+If you're anything like me, you might love a glass of wine as a way to celebrate special occasions.
 Before I was diagnosed with vestibular migraine, I was really into wine.
-One of my favorite memories was when Casey and I were first introducing our parents to each other after getting engaged.
-We took a trip to Napa so everyone could meet and spend time together.
-Is there a better way to get to know new family members than over good wine and beautiful scenery?
-I think not.
-As a lover of food, a lot of our trips have centered around exploring regional cuisines and that often includes enjoying wine or local cocktails.
-However, I knew that if I was going to try a migraine diet, I'd have to sacrifice it for a little while.
+As a lover of food, a lot of my trips have centered around exploring regional cuisines and that often includes enjoying wine or local cocktails.
+However, I knew that if I was going to try a migraine diet, I'd have to sacrifice alcohol for a little while.

 Alcohol and Migraine Diets